waydabber/BetterDisplay/README.md

 ## Usage

-BetterDummy has many uses and lots of features but most users tend to use it to create a mirrored dummy to use custom resolutions on Apple Silicon machines.
+BetterDummy has several uses and lots of features but most users tend to use it to create a mirrored dummy to use custom resolutions on Apple Silicon machines.
 Follow these steps to do this:

 1. Start the app and locate the app menu (you'll see a BetterDummy icon in the menu bar).
 2. In the app menu locate your display's name and click on the `Settings` sub-menu under it.